Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Introduction and Statement of Main Results

-Its contraction with the normal vectorfield on $\Sigma$, known as the {\em Cauchy stress vector} $\mathbf{t}\in \G(T\Sigma)$, describes the stress on the boundary contributed by the fluid from the normal direction:
+Its contraction with the normal vector field on $\Sigma$, known as the {\em Cauchy stress vector} $\mathbf{t}\in \G(T\Sigma)$, describes the stress on the boundary contributed by the fluid from the normal direction:

-The {\em Navier boundary condition}, first proposed by Navier \cite{navier} in 1816, requires the tangential component of the Cauchy stress vector to be proportional to the tangential component of the velocity on $\Sigma$:
+The classical Navier boundary condition, first proposed by Navier \cite{navier} in 1816, requires the tangential component of the Cauchy stress vector to be proportional to the tangential component of the velocity on $\Sigma$:

 where the constant $\beta > 0$ is known as the {\em slip length} of the fluid.
-Throughout the paper we write $\G(T\Sigma)$ for the space of tangential vectorfields on $\Sigma$.
-We moreover impose the {\em kinematic} or {\em impenetrable} boundary condition:
+Here and in the sequel we write $\G(T\Sigma)$ for the space of tangent vector fields to $\Sigma$.
+We moreover impose the {\em kinematic} or {\em impenetrability} boundary condition:

 where $\n$ is the outward unit normal vector field along $\Sigma$.
 The above choices for domains $\Omega$ and boundary conditions all have physical relevance.